 Promotional marketing: Competitions

-Promotional marketing: Free trials
+Promotional marketing: Subscription traps and free trials

 Promotional marketing: Free-entry routes